arcan1s/ahriman/docs/configuration.rst

 This section controls settings for ``ahriman.core.distributed.WorkerTrigger`` plugin.

 * ``address`` - address of the instance, string, required.
 Must be reachable for the master instance.
 * ``identifier`` - unique identifier of the instance, string, optional.
-If none set, the random uuid will be generated on each run automatically.
-* ``identifier_path`` - path to lock file, string, optional, default is ``/tmp/ahriman-worker-identifier``.
+* ``time_to_live`` - amount of time which remote worker will be considered alive in seconds, integer, optional, default is ``60``.
+The ping interval will be set automatically equal this value divided by 4.